Investors back overhaul of Australian mining sector following caves inquiry

 By Melanie Burton

-MELBOURNE, Dec 10 (Reuters) - Institutional investors on Thursday backed the findings of a parliamentary review into Rio Tinto's legal destruction of ancient rockshelters in Western Australia which they said exposed material investment risk without more industry reform.
+MELBOURNE, Dec 10 (Reuters) - Rio Tinto's legal destruction of ancient Australian rockshelters showed the mining sector was exposed to material investment risks without more reforms, institutional investors said on Thursday, backing the findings of a review into the incident.

 "The report has ... highlighted the material risks for investors," said Australian Council of Superannuation Investors Chief Executive Louise Davidson.